 The transistor is an essential component of the modern age.
-In analog electronics, transistors are the building blocks of amplifiers, oscillators, and the venerable operational amplifier.
+In analog electronics, transistors are the building blocks of amplifiers, oscillators radio transmitters, and receivers such as the FM transmitter, and the venerable operational amplifier.

 In digital electronics, transistors are the basic component of every computer chip, processor, memory module, and integrated circuit.
 This is why a good understanding of transistors is so critical for modern electronics.